Durza75/School_District_Analysis/README.md

 ![](Resources/top_5_schools_updated.png)
 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

-Thomas High School is shown to have a drop in performance but when compared to other schools it does not have a huge impact in its standings, since it is still ranked number two among the top 5 schools ranked in the district.
+Thomas High School is shown to have a drop in performance but when compared to other schools, it does not have a huge impact in its standings, since it is still ranked number two among the top 5 schools ranked in the district, as shown above.

 - How does replacing the ninth-grade scores affect the following: